 Once you receive the refund under the Disability Tax Credit program, True North Disability Services will invoice you 20% of the amount of that refund.
-If your application is unsuccessful, True North will not raise any fee at all.

 It is worth noting that at the time of your application, you will already have a disability — which is the reason you are applying for the Disability Tax Credit in the first place.

 If you were eligible for the DTC for previous years but did not claim the disability amount when you submitted your tax return, then you can request adjustments for up to 10 years under the CRA's Taxpayer Relief Provision.
 You can ask CRA online for a reassessment if you wish to claim the disability amount for those prior years.